 A CEO does only three things.
 Sets the overall vision and strategy of the company and communicates it to all stakeholders.
 Recruits, hires, and retains the very best talent for the company.
 Makes sure there is always enough cash in the bank.What a CEO does, Fred Wilson

-The good news is that all these responsibilities are task focused, bounded and learnable, albeit not necessarily easily or by anyone.
-To a large extent, someone with the right experience can teach you these leadership essentials: how to set a vision, to run an effective recruitment process and interview effectively, financial control, cashflow and fundraising.
-Framing the job of leadership like this also helps new leaders focus on what is and isn’t important.
+Leadership is traditionally framed in terms of understanding the job to be done and building the capabilities required to do it.
+The good news is that the responsibilities above are all task focused, bounded and learnable, albeit not necessarily easily or by anyone.
+To a large extent, someone with the right experience can teach you these leadership essentials.
+Framing the job of leadership like this helps new leaders focus on what is and isn’t important.

 The bad news is that expressing what leadership is in this way is vastly incomplete.
 There’s a host of additional capabilities and capacities that leaders need to learn and develop (to the extent that they know or possess them in the first place) in order to be able to do their job effectively.